yfang10/FreeCodeCamp-Projects/Tribute Page/README.md

 Tribute Page of Kobe Byrant

-Follow as the instruction below from the FreeCodeCamp
+Follow the instruction below from the FreeCodeCamp